 You can use the Back-button focusing to set the focus locked on the subject and you need to just press the shutter button whenever you want to capture the image.
 It helps to improve your focus lock accuracy.

 You can save some battery life by doing this.
 The camera draws a good amount of power when it is trying to focus.
 So, you are losing battery life whenever the camera tries to achieve focus.

 3. Live View Focusing

-Nowadays, many cameras are coming with the touchscreen display and it allows you to focus on the subject by tapping on the screen.
-You can make use of this “Tap to focus” feature.
+Nowadays, many cameras are coming with a touchscreen display and which allows you to focus on the subject by tapping on the screen.
+You can use this “Tap to focus” feature also.

 5. Auto Focus Point Selection

 Nowadays, you have cameras that come with 9 autofocus points to 256 autofocus points.

 One thing to remember is that all these autofocus points will not have the same type of focusing sensors.